dorcusmalony/clima_app/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes ('git commit -m 'Add some AmazingFeature')
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📃 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors